premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 ### Conclusion

 This is one of the elusive concepts in Physics, I wish the scientists could have explained it better.
-Every time, I come across this concept, I have more questions than answers.
+Every time I come across this concept, I have more questions than answers.
 I hope someone knowledgeable would find this article and enlighten me with simple answers.